Talalqasimi11/cricket-league-app/PRD.md

 - Returns detailed team information
 - Includes all players in the team
 - Shows owner and captain details
+- Shows "Add Team" button when user has no team

 **Technical Specifications:**
 - Endpoint: `GET /api/teams/my-team`
 - Requires authentication
-- Returns team with nested players array
+- Returns team with nested players array or null if no team

 **Acceptance Criteria:**
 - ✅ Authenticated user can view their team
-- ✅ All team details are returned
+- ✅ All team details are returned when team exists
 - ✅ Player list is included
+- ✅ Returns appropriate response when no team exists
 - ✅ Unauthenticated requests are rejected

-#### 4.2.3 Update Team
+#### 4.2.4 Update Team
 **Priority:** P1 (Should Have)

 **Functional Requirements:**